stats4sd/stats4sd-resources-report/README.md

 ## Objectives
 Stats4SD hosts a large collection of resources to support our project partners around the world (https://stats4sd.org/resources).
 We would like to develop a lightweight application that will periodically (e.g. weekly/monthly) query the backend database and analytics endpoints, and generate a report of information including:

-- Resources added
+- Resources and collections added
-- Most viewed resources
+- Most viewed resources and collections
 - Countries of use

 The information should be presented as a single web page and be exportable for use in a mailing list.